Course Reserve Form: https://eastcentral.libguides.com/coursereserve

-Any faculty or staff member may request that an item be placed on Course Reserves.
+Any faculty or staff member may request that an item be placed on Course Reserve.
 Submitting materials three days in advance of the date needed allows processing and timely availability to students.
 Instructor Reserve Collection form is required to place items on reserve.
-The form is available in the Library.
+The form is available in the Library or online https://eastcentral.libguides.com/coursereserve

 Course Reserves serve as supplemental study materials for student use.
 Supplemental study materials include items such as:

-- Library materials: books, individual issues of journals & newspapers, videos, CDs, etc.
+- Library materials: books, individual issues of journals & newspapers, DVDs, CDs, etc.

-- Personal copies of books, journals, videos, newspapers, etc.
+- Personal copies of books, journals, DVDs, newspapers, etc.

 - Photocopies of book chapters and journal articles that meet fair use copyright guidelines.